+Notice of Amendment

-5.2 Proposed amendments must be published in a newsletter and posted in the Cooperative at least 30 days in advance of a Meeting or for the minimum 30-day duration of an in-store ballot /mail-in and/or electronic vote.
+Proposed amendments must be published to the Member-Owners and posted in the Cooperative at least 30 days in advance of a Member-Owner meeting or for the minimum 30-day duration of an in-store ballot /mail-in and/or electronic vote.
 Such notice must include the exact language of the proposed change and a brief justification for the proposed change.

-5.3 Effect of these restated bylaws.
-In adopting these restated bylaws the members specifically intend that the restated bylaws supersede all Bylaws and amendments passed previously or concurrently.
+Currentness

+The Board is charged with the duty to review the applicable state laws or confer with legal counsel for any questions on currentness of a subsection within the bylaws.

-SECTION VI: FINANCES
+FINANCES

+Financial Presentation

+The budget for the coming fiscal year will be constructed by management and presented to the Board for review.

-6.1 The Board of Directors shall monitor and plan for the Cooperative’s financial operation, present this information at the Board of Directors and General Membership Meetings and make recommendations regarding any action to be taken.
+The Board shall monitor and plan for the Cooperative’s financial operation, present this information at the Board and General Membership Meetings and make recommendations regarding any action to be taken.

-6.2 The budget for the coming fiscal year will be constructed by management and presented to the Board of Directors for review.
+Fiscal Year

-6.3 The fiscal year of the cooperative shall be from January 1 to December 31.
+The fiscal year of the cooperative shall be from January 1 to December 31.

+Distribution

-6.4 Distribution of profits from the cooperative shall be made in accordance with all applicable State and Federal laws and be decided upon by the Board of Directors.
-The Board of Directors shall have the power to have an audit made at any time it may see fit by a competent and disinterested auditor or accountant.
+Distribution of profits from the Cooperative shall be made in accordance with all applicable state and federal laws and be decided upon by the Board.
+The Board shall have the power to have an audit made at any time it may see fit by a competent and disinterested auditor or accountant.

-6.5 Capital Stock
+CAPITAL STOCK

+Generally *Language TBD in Separate Vote*

-6.5.1.
-For Full Share investment funds required of members, the cooperative shall issue Class A stock having a par value of twenty dollars per share.
+For a membership investment, the cooperative shall issue Class A stock having a par value of one hundred and twenty dollars ($120.00) per share.
 A Full Share will consist of six (6) shares of Class A stock.
-Members may own additional Class A shares beyond the required Full Share, but shall gain no additional rights thereby.
+Members may own additional Class A shares beyond the required membership investment, but shall gain no additional rights, as defined in Art.
+II, §2.05 thereby.
 Class A stock shall be entitled to no dividend or other monetary return on investment.

-6.5.2.
-Members owning a Full Share of Class A stock may optionally purchase Class B stock, which shall have a par value of one hundred dollars per share.
+Members owning a membership investment of Class A stock may optionally purchase Class B stock, which shall have a par value of one hundred dollars ($100.00) per share.
 A member may own multiple shares of Class B stock, but the total number may be restricted by the Board of Directors.
 Dividends may be paid on Class B stock at the discretion of the Board of Directors, but, if declared, shall not exceed eight percent per annum and shall not be cumulative.

+Ownership

-6.5.3.
-Capital stock may be issued only to and may be held only by people who are eligible for and admitted to membership status.
+Capital stock of the Cooperative may be issued only to and may be held only by people who are eligible for and admitted to membership status.

+Payment

-6.5.4.
-The method of payment for capital stock shall be determined by the Board of Directors, and may include a reasonable processing fee.
-Stock shall be issued only upon receipt of its par value in cash or property, the value of which shall be determined by the Board of Directors.
+The method of payment for capital stock shall be determined by the Board, and may include a reasonable processing fee.
+Stock shall be issued only upon receipt of its par value in cash or property, the value of which shall be determined by the Board.

+Non-Assessment
-6.5.5.
-Capital stock shall be non-assessable, shall not be transferable or assignable to any person other than the cooperative, and may not be pledged or hypothecated.

-6.5.6 The cooperative shall have a first lien on capital stock for amounts otherwise due and payable to the cooperative by the member.
-Only the cooperative may offset such amounts against accumulated payments for stock.
+Capital stock shall be non-assessable, shall not be transferable or assignable to any person other than the Cooperative, and may not be pledged or hypothecated.
+The Cooperative shall have a first lien on capital stock for amounts otherwise due and payable to the cooperative by the Member.
+Only the Cooperative may offset such amounts against accumulated payments for stock.